daysgobye/pragmatic_blog/src/content/blog/tupperware.md

 ---
 title: Pragmatic Tupperware
 excerpt: Ditch the mismatched Tupperware!
 Why deli containers are the ultimate food storage solution.
 They're cheap, stackable, and leak-proof.
 Plus, one lid fits all containers!
 Learn more about the magic of deli containers and upgrade your kitchen today.
+featured: false
-publishDate: 'Nov 3 2024'
+publishDate: Nov 3 2024
-isFeatured: true
-tags:
-  - product
+tags: product
 seo:
   image:
-    src: '/tupperware3.jpg'
+    src: /tupperware3.jpg
     alt: A person standing at the window

 ---

 ![old tupperware on the left delicontainers on the right](/tupperware3.jpg)

 ## I've found the perfect Tupperware. &#9989;